How FreeSign works

 Embed the seal

-The CMS is embedded into the signature; a /DSS revision is appended when configured.
+The CMS is embedded into the signature; a /DSS revision (PAdES-B-LT: CA + CRL) is appended on free-sign.com.
 Sealed PDF downloaded.

 Create the envelope